JeffMorhous/Fig-Neutrons/hiring-graders/README.md

 ## Tests
 The bulk of testing focuses on the models, and their validations.
 This is to assist in future development, and prevent against bugs when making improvements or changes.
-Controller testing was not foucsed on.
+Controller testing was not focused on.
 ### To execute tests, run
 ``rails test``